 About Bishopsteignton

 Bishopsteignton is a village and civil parish in South Devon, England, between Newton Abbot and Teignmouth, close to the Teign Estuary.
-The village is on a steep hill, and has a post office, small pharmacy and a small, family-run village shop.
+The village is on a steep hill, and has a post office and pharmacy and a small, family-run village shop.
 The village school has about 180 pupils.
 The electoral ward had a population of 2,570 at the 2011 census.

 The village has three churches: one Gospel Hall (Plymouth Brethren), one Methodist and one Anglican, St John The Baptist, with a fine Norman doorway that survived Victorian restoration.
 Among the tombstones are some who were victims of plague, and above the churchyard are the remains of a 14th-century sanctuary chapel built by John Grandisson, Bishop of Exeter to provide a refuge for felons who had accepted life banishment, as they travelled from Exeter to sail from Teignmouth.